Ctgoyette/final-project-music-player/README.md

+Note: This README File is not properly formatted when viewed on github.
+Open in a text editor for best viewing

 SUMMARY:

    This program is a music player application that allows the user to browse, play, and manage MP3 files on their computer using a graphical user interface (GUI).
 The program uses the cross-platform “PyQt5” library to create the GUI for the application.
 The code also makes use of the “qdarktheme” library to apply a dark color scheme to the GUI, giving the application an aesthetically pleasing look.